Exterior garden lighting design ideas and tips

 Below is a lighting plan we did for a client using 900mm high bollards for the main pathways, and using hanging lights fixed to the pergola to create individual pools of light on the floor below.
 The Nautilus ground mounted spiked spot light is used to illuminate the two water fountain features.

 Simply send us PDF files or photos of your garden or external area you wish to illuminate and we will assist you with the best options for your lighting needs.
 We would like to know from you a rough idea of what you are looking to achieve and an idea of budget.
 Other things to consider would be if you want a 12v system or a 240v system and what style of light fittings.
+We will charge a minimum of £100 plus VAT for assistance with a design for you which will be off-settable if you order the lighting with us.

 Creative lighting effects for your outside space